teamxenox/XenoXMultiverse/README.md

 We're making things official with the beginning of XenoX Multiverse.
 Team XenoX started as my dream, just a small team of devs working on open-source projects for the fun of it.
 But over the months, it has grown bigger and stronger.
 So with this, I want to formally announce the Team XenoX open source initiative.
 This is where the master list of all the projects and all the devs collaborating on XenoX will live.

-If you want to be one of us, just write your name and you're in!
+If you want to be an Open Source Hero too, just write your name and you're in and start contributing!

 ## How to join the Team? 💪🏼